Diversity and Inclusion resources

-Resources designed to support parents and teachers in delivering learning from home for children taking diversity and inclusion into account.
+Resources designed to support parents and teachers in delivering learning from home for students taking diversity and inclusion into account.

-Teachers can use these resources to personalise their lessons.
+Teachers can use these resources to personalise their lessons or activities.
 Families can use them to support learning in the home environment.

 A range of learning activities across learning areas such as English, mathematics, movement and living skills.

 - Literacy and numeracy building good practice (PDF 15.4MB) - Australian Government - Early learning activities for young children

-- Learning from home – considerations for parents and teachers (PDF 973KB) - practical ideas to support the continuity of learning for students with a disability
+- Learning from home – considerations for parents and teachers (PDF 973KB) - practical ideas to support the continuity of learning for students with disability

 - Learning from home grid for students (PDF 947KB) - Easy to understand and fun activities with visuals